Code-o-pathy/Code-o-pathy/README.md

 - 👋 Hi, I’m @Code-o-pathy
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning c,cpp, java.
+- 🌱 I’m currently learning javaand react.
-- 💞️ I’m looking to collaborate on small internships.
+- 💞️ I’m looking for internships.
-- 📫 How to reach me ay003735@gmail.com
+- 📫 How to reach me- ay003735@gmail.com

 <!---
 Code-o-pathy/Code-o-pathy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.